Dantegro/dantegro/README.md

 - Reach me: [dan@dantegro.com](mailto:dan@dantegro.com) or dantegro.com
 - I prefer shipping over celebrating, no BS.

 *Feedback welcome.
-If you’re looking for someone who is a solo dev and into indie hacking, let’s connect.*
+If you’re looking for someone who is a solo dev and into indie hacking, feel free to connect.*